Facelift in Brazil: Deep Plane planning for U.S. patients

-Dr. Walter Zamarian Jr. is one of Brazil's leading Deep Plane facelift specialists.
-With over 20 years of experience and more than 8,000 plastic surgeries performed, he trained at the Ivo Pitanguy Clinic — the world's most prestigious plastic surgery school — and completed advanced Deep Plane facelift training in the United States.
+Dr. Walter Zamarian Jr. is a plastic surgeon in Brazil with more than 20 years of practice and training at the Ivo Pitanguy Clinic; his Deep Plane facelift education includes learning from Dr. Tim Marten and Dr. Mike Nayak in the United States during ASAPS meetings.
 He is a member of SBCP (Brazilian Society of Plastic Surgery) and ASPS (American Society of Plastic Surgeons).
-He sees patients from across Brazil and internationally at his clinic in Londrina, Paraná, with a 4.9/5 Google rating (153 reviews).
 CRM-PR 17,388 | RQE 15,688.

 The fundamental difference lies in the depth of the work.
 In the deep plane, I release four facial retention ligaments that you have probably never heard of: the zygomatic ligament (which holds the cheekbone), the masseteric (side of the face), the mandibular (which contributes to the bulldog appearance) and the cervical (in the neck).
 When these ligaments are released, the entire muscle-fat-skin system can be lifted as a single unit, in a vertical vector that mimics the natural direction of youth.